-Thanks to its relatively small population of just under 600,000 people, Gothenburg is one of Europe’s less frantic major cities.
-It’s the ideal destination for a relaxed family trip.
-The city is famed for its buzzing café culture and gorgeous green spaces, and the narrow cobbled streets and squares of the city can easily be traversed on foot.
+Thanks to its relatively small population of just under 600,000 people, Gothenburg is one of Europe’s less frantic major cities, making it ideal for relaxed city breaks for families.
+The city is famed for its buzzing café culture and gorgeous green spaces, and the narrow cobbled streets and squares of the city can easily be explored on foot.

-Trädgårdsföreningen Park is an elegant botanical garden that features a nineteenth-century palm house.
+Trädgårdsföreningen Park is an elegant botanical garden that features a 19th-century palm house.
 It makes an ideal place for a family picnic.
-But if the kids are looking for a bit more excitement, Gothenburg’s Universeum (open daily 10am to 6pm; SEK 225 adults, children under 16 SEK 175) is like a science museum and a nature park in one.
+But if the kids are looking for a bit more excitement, Gothenburg’s Universeum is like a science museum and a nature park in one.
 In one area you can wander through the rainforest, encountering animals like marmosets and toucans.
 In another you can see sharks in 1.4-million-litre tank, and in yet another section you can take part in experiments and learn about space travel.
-If you’re interested in visiting more fabulous places in Sweden, check out our guide to Stockholm, including where to buy elk meat.

 Shops and restaurants are currently open in Sweden, but with limited numbers of people allowed to enter, and a maximum of eight people are allowed to gather in public.
 An entry ban for travel to Sweden from other countries is in effect until at least 31 May.